openstack/barbican-specs/specs/template.rst

 Documentation Impact
 ====================

-What is the impact on the docs team of this change?
-Some changes might require donating resources to the docs team to have the documentation updated.
+What is the impact on the documentation of this change?
+Some changes might require a significant documentation effort.
 Don't repeat details discussed above, but please reference them here.

 References